tb-peregrine/birdwatch/README.md

-# eBird Clone
+# Birdwatch (eBird Clone)

-A modern web application for birdwatchers to record and track their bird sightings, inspired by eBird.
-Built with Next.js, TypeScript, and Tailwind CSS.
+A demo web application for birdwatchers to record and track their bird sightings, inspired by eBird.
+Built with Next.js, TypeScript, and Tinybird.

 ## Features